kutlukarakoc/ngss-task/README.md

 #### username : atuny0
 #### password : 9uQFF1Lh

-### In this project, I Used React, Typescript, Redux Toolkit, React Router Dom, React-Chartsjs-2, Axios ve CSS.
+### In this project, I Used React, Typescript, Redux Toolkit, React Router Dom, React-Chartsjs-2, Axios and CSS.

 ### The project consists of 6 pages: Home, Profile, Users, Dashboard, Login, and Not Found.